porterjamesj/website/content/hiking/lt23/day18/index.md

 {{< oneimage src="images/group.jpg" width="120" >}}

 The descent is just miles and miles of down, down, down, down.
 Most of it very steep.
-It does all the way from over 4000 feet at the summit to basically sea level at Route 2, the biggest descent on the entire trail.
+It goes all the way down from over 4000 feet at the summit to basically sea level at Route 2, the biggest descent on the entire trail.
 It's slower going than expected and definitely takes a toll on me.

 {{< two_images src1="images/summit.jpg" src2="images/alpine.jpg" >}}
 {{< two_images src1="images/stairs.jpg" src2="images/plaque.jpg" >}}